The Cliffs of Moher & the Burren

 This youthful presence—combined with the plentiful tourists—gave the center of Galway a raucous energy.
 Every bar was packed, every restaurant was full, and we had to dodge between crowds and street performers.
 I had imagined a picturesque old fishing village, and this was a nightlife district.

 But the city is well-adapted to hungry and thirsty crowds, and we soon managed to satisfy our bodily desires.
 After dinner, we searched for a bar that wasn’t overwhelmed by students.
 Eventually, we decided on Tig Cóilí, a tranquil place with classy wooden furnishings.
 This is one of the many whiskey bars in the city.
 After asking the barman for some advice, I had a glass of Micil Invernin, a single-malt whiskey with a pronounced smokey and peaty flavor—reminding me very much of Laphroaig Scotch.
-This was followed by a strangely delicious Irish coffee, whose mixture of alcohol and caffeine produced a strange wakeful drowsiness.
+This was followed by a delicious Irish coffee, whose mixture of alcohol and caffeine produced a strange wakeful drowsiness.

 The rest of our stay in Galway consisted mainly of mornings and evenings, as we had several day trips planned.
 This meant that our impression of the city was inevitably skewed.
 Nevertheless, it is fair to say that Galway is not a city of many attractions.
 Though historic, only fragments of the city’s medieval past remain.